fabioespinosa/runregistry_backend/readme.md

 Next time you want to run the backend, you just need to run `make dev`.

-## Adding data to your development environment
+## Adding real data to your development environment's database

 It is almost useless to test Run Registry without any data that your development backend can serve.